 A drug detox will always begin with an initial assessment.
 This assessment aims to capture relevant information about you and your addiction to drugs.
 The assessment will determine your personal details and any information concerning the drug addiction history.
 The assessment will ascertain any previous treatment attempts you have made and whether you suffer from dual diagnosed mental health problems.

 This initial assessment is typically conducted over the telephone.
-When you detox programme begins, the information captured during this initial assessment will be sent to a consultant psychiatrist.
-This psychiatrist will review your assessment notes before carrying out a thorough in-person psychiatric assessment.
-Following the completion of this assessment, the psychiatrist will decide upon a suitable detox programme for you to follow over the subsequent weeks.
+When you detox programme begins, the information captured during this initial assessment will be sent to a qualified staff member.
+They will review your assessment notes before carrying out a thorough in-person psychiatric assessment.
+Following the completion of this assessment, we will decide upon a suitable detox programme for you to follow over the subsequent weeks.

 You will be give prescription medications that help to ease otherwise uncontrollable withdrawal symptoms.
 This prescription will allow the clinical team to increase or decrease the dose of these anti-withdrawal medications as they see fit.
 Generally, the amount of medication you are given will correspond to the level of withdrawal symptoms you experience during your drug detox programme.